JuanAndrda/BankingSystemTwo/DATA_STRUCTURES.md

 - ✅ Demonstrates LIFO data structure (CC 204 requirement)
 - ✅ Easy to display in reverse order

+**IMPORTANT: Stack is for DISPLAY Only!**
+- ⚠️ Transactions are **STORED** in LinkedList (maintains chronological order)
+- ⚠️ Stack is **CREATED** temporarily for display purposes
+- ⚠️ After displaying, the Stack is discarded
+- ⚠️ This ensures data integrity - original order is preserved in LinkedList

 **Visualization:**
 ```
 LinkedList (chronological):